-A: We have been shipping natural gas liquids, particularly propane and butane, since 1958.
-For decades we have safely operated our Inkster-Sarnia line, which carries propane, butane and now ethane, through urban, suburban and rural areas of Ohio and Michigan into Canada.
-We also have transported natural gas liquids via pipeline between refineries in the Philadelphia region.
-Since December 2013 we have been shipping ethane from Western Pennsylvania through Ohio and Michigan into Sarnia, Ontario, Canada.
-Butane, another natural gas liquids, was shipped through the Mariner East line in the 1970s.
+A: For more than 50 years we have safely operated our Inkster-Sarnia line, which carries propane, butane and now ethane, through urban, suburban and rural areas of Ohio and Michigan into Canada.
+We also have transported natural gas liquids via pipeline between refineries in the Philadelphia region for decades.